capr/blag/README.md

 # Why does everybody have to be so sstupid?

 That's right.
 I'm a hater.
 Not a week passes before I ask myself this question again.
-If I were to count the man-hours we're collectively wasting every day in this activity doing useless crap, the graveyard would be miles long.

 This here is my little corner where I bitch about programming, life, the Universe and everything.
 I make an [issue](https://github.com/capr/sketchbook/issues) whenever I have to get something off my chest.